clue/reactphp-zlib/README.md

 is required to actually do anything meaningful with this library.
 Each of the above methods will throw an `Exception` if this extension is missing.

+We're committed to providing a smooth upgrade path for legacy setups.
+If you need to support legacy PHP 5.3, you may want to check out the legacy `v0.2.x` release branch.

 ## Tests